-2019 has ended and the anxiety to predict what 2020 holds for growth marketing has started to creep in.
-If you’re in a similar situation, this is my attempt – like every year – to forecast some of the trends based on my experience in this field.
+2020 has ended and the anxiety to predict what 2021 holds for growth marketing has started to creep in.
+If you’re in a similar situation, this is my attempt – like every year – to forecast some of the growth marketing trends based on my experience in this field.

 After 8+ years in Growth Marketing, it has become clear to me that keeping up with the competition requires staying ahead of the trends.
 It requires updating yourself constantly with industry data and separating the best from the rest.

 If you didn’t have time to update yourself, here’s a list of trends that I’ve been preparing my clients to be aware of in 2021.

 - 0 is more than 1 (Rank Zero / Featured Snippets)

 - 1..
 2..
 3..
 Wait!
 (Page load time)

 - Robots take over (Artificial Intelligence & Machine Learning)